 · private clinic records – available from the clinic concerned.

-If the request for a medical record is under the Access to Health Records Act 1990, PCSE will process the access application within 40 days.
+In these circumstances, if the request for a medical record is under the Access to Health Records Act 1990, PCSE will process the access application within 40 days.

 In certain circumstances, this may not be possible (for example, where the record cannot be traced, or is held by a third party storage provider outside of the control of PCSE.)